Drax Power Station: Fuel supply

 The main transport route to the power station for fuel (originally coal) is train via a 4+1/2 mi-long freight-only section of the former Hull and Barnsley Railway, from the Pontefract Line at Hensall Junction.
 A balloon loop rail layout is used so that wagons of coal do not need to be shunted after being unloaded.
 Merry-go-round trains are used, so that wagons can be unloaded without the train stopping as it passes through an unloading house.
 On average, there are 35 deliveries a day, 6 days a week.

 The power station also has a jetty (see § Jetty) – imports via the jetty ended c.1980 – in 2004 the jetty was trialled for the import of Tall Oil by barge.

-Coal supply
+Coal supply until 2021

 In its original form, the station had a maximum potential consumption of 36,000 tonnes of coal a day.
 In 2011, it consumed 9.1 million tonnes of coal.
 This coal came from a mixture of both domestic and international sources, with domestic coal coming from mines in Yorkshire, the Midlands and Scotland, and foreign supplies coming from Australia, Colombia, Poland, Russia and South Africa.
 As of 2020, all coal was sourced internationally.